Approximate Error Correction for Quantum Simulations of SU(2) Lattice Gauge Theories: Syndrome extraction by group quantum Fourier transform

-\textit{Step 3.
-Apply group quantum Fourier transform.} The quantum Fourier transform can be generalized to a group quantum Fourier transform, where the ordinary transform is recovered by choosing a cyclic group.
-For SU(2), this operation is defined by
+The quantum Fourier transform admits a generalization to a group quantum Fourier transform, where the ordinary transform is recovered by choosing a cyclic group.
+For $\mathrm{SU}(2)$, this operation is defined by

-which we note acts on an infinite dimensional Hilbert space.
-Thus, we again run into the finite-dimensional hardware limitation, which we alleviate by truncating the infinite-dimensional QFT along the $j$ axis.
-Indeed, we define a cutoff $j_{\mathrm{cut}}$ so that the truncated version of the QFT acts as
+which acts on an infinite-dimensional Hilbert space.
+We again encounter the finite-dimensional hardware limitation, which we alleviate by truncating the QFT along the $j$ axis.
+Defining a cutoff $j_{\mathrm{cut}}$, the truncated transform acts as

-where $j$ ranges over half-integer steps and the factor of $1/\sqrt{n_t}$ is included for normalization purposes.
-We show in the supplemental material that this truncation is justified.
-Note that the truncated transform is an isometry from the $n_t$-dimensional ancilla register into the subspace spanned by $\{\ket{j,m,n} : j \le j_{\mathrm{cut}},\, -j \le m,n \le j\}$, and is embedded into a unitary on the full ancilla register by extending to an orthonormal basis in the standard way.
-A discussion of the relationship between the group algebra basis and the Wigner basis is provided in the supplemental material.
+where $j$ ranges over half-integer steps and the factor of $1/\sqrt{n_t}$ provides the appropriate normalisation.
+Justification of this truncation is deferred to appendix~\ref{app:qft}, where we prove that the truncated transform is an isometry from the $n_t$-dimensional ancilla register into the subspace spanned by $\{\ket{j,m,n} : j \le j_{\mathrm{cut}},\, -j \le m, n \le j\}$ and is embedded into a unitary on the full ancilla register by extension to an orthonormal basis.
+The relationship between the group algebra basis $\{\ket{g}\}$ and the Wigner basis $\{\ket{j,m,n}\}$ is discussed in appendix~\ref{app:bases}.